NLeSC/pycoeman/README.md

 pip install .
 ```

 Python dependencies: numpy, tabulate, matplotlib, lxml, pandas.
-These are automatically installed by `pip install .` but some system libraries have to be installed (for example freetype is required by matplotlib and may need to be installed by the system admin)
+These are automatically installed by `pip install .` but some system libraries have to be installed: freetype, libssl-dev, libffi-dev

 For now pycoeman works only in Linux systems.
 Requires Python 3.5.